Getting to Know Charlotte

 Gold Rush — CATS’s Gold Rush shuttles are free to everyone and a convenient way to get around Uptown Charlotte.
 These two routes run in 12-minute intervals and connect the far reaches of Charlotte’s city center.
 View the Gold Rush Map.

-Charlotte has something for everyone.
-Whether close to the city or nestled in the suburbs—and whether you’re searching for a historic house or modern apartment or condominium—newcomers can find the perfect place to call home.
-Nearby neighborhoods include:
+Charlotte has various rental options for both single and shared living in the Charlotte area.
+Whether close to the city or nestled in the suburbs, or searching for a historic house or modern apartment or condominium—newcomers can find a great place to call home.